Biography of Barbara Hepworth

 1950: She exhibits at the Venice Biennnale.

 1951: Divorce from Nicholson.
 She moves into the Trewyn Studios where she lives until her death.
 Exhibits “Contrapuntal Forms” at the Festival of Britain.

 1953: Hepworth produces “The Unknown Political Prisoner”.

 1954: She visits Greece.

 1959: Wins the Grand Prix at the Sao Paulo Biennale for one of her Bronze works, a medium she started to use in the late 1950’s.

 1962: Hepworth commissioned to create the “Winged Figure” on the John Lewis Building in London.

 1964: She produces “Three Monoliths” in Marble.

-1965: Created a Dame of the British Empire.
+1965: She is created a Dame of the British Empire.

 When and Where did she Die?